Reddit makes AMC, GameStop stock go wild: An 'insane' 'Ponzi scheme' 'train wreck'

 Who listens?

-Michael Pachter, a longtime video game industry analyst at Wedbush Securities, said earlier this week he hasn't even bothered to update his stock price expectations for GameStop since shares started going crazy last week.
-"Who's listening?" he said.
+Michael Pachter, a longtime video game industry analyst at Wedbush Securities, said he hasn't even bothered to update his stock price expectations for GameStop since shares started going crazy last week.
+"Who's listening?" he said in an interview last week.
 "Nobody cares what a sell-side analyst says right now."

 To him, there are reasonable explanations why people could be somewhat excited about GameStop.
 One of its newest board members, Ryan Cohen, helped turn Chewy into one of the largest online pet product sellers in the world, before selling it to PetSmart.
 GameStop's also on a track to being profitable again.